Skip to main content

 These attributes are often the very type of information collected by wellness programs ∞ age, gender, marital status, and location.
 This statistical power means that the promise of anonymity is often more of a theoretical shield than a practical defense.
 Your digital pattern of life is as unique as your fingerprint, and the tools to match that pattern to your identity are becoming more powerful and accessible.

-This reality transforms the from a simple health benefit into a source of continuous personal data generation.
+This reality transforms the wellness program from a simple health benefit into a source of continuous personal data generation.
 The information gathered is not confined to a secure vault.
 It is a commodity, one that can be analyzed, shared, and combined with other datasets to create a profile of you that is far more detailed than you might imagine.

 This profile can then be used for purposes that extend well beyond promoting workplace health, including targeted advertising, credit screening, and other forms of economic or social evaluation.